prattyanil/phoenix/BrowserAutomation_GEB/readme.md

 - gebspockspecfiles holds the main Test class with individual tests

-- gebpomfiles holds the page definitions under the Page Object Model
+- gebpomfiles holds the page definitions under the Page Object Model and the functions

-- Spock Framework has been used to achive Data driven test http://spockframework.org/spock/javadoc/1.0/spock/
+- Spock Framework has been used to achieve Data driven test http://spockframework.org/spock/javadoc/1.0/spock/

 - This maven project can be integrated with any CI / CD Pipeline and can be run using maven command line commands